little151/Predicting-the-Price-of-Used-Cars-Streamlit-/README.md

 In this Project, we are going to predict the Price of Used Cars using various features like Present_Price, Selling_Price, Kms_Driven, Fuel_Type, Year etc. The data used in this project was downloaded from Kaggle.

-## WebApp
-* If you want to view the deployed model, click on the following link: https://ucppredict.herokuapp.com/

-* If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Used Car Price Prediction.ipynb" file